 Participation in the Research Challenge

-Schools with students in grades 7-12 are required to join the Illinois Junior Academy of Science (2013 membership form IJAS) to participate at SIUE’s regional event.
+Schools with students in grades 7-12 are required to join the Illinois Junior Academy of Science (2014 membership form UAS) to participate at SIUE’s regional event.
 Sponsors at schools for 5th and 6th grades need only to contact the regional office with school and sponsor information.
 All projects must be submitted through a school which has registered with the fair.
 All projects are subject to policies and procedures published by the Illinois Junior Academy of Science.
 Please see the Forms section of the IJAS web site for more information.

 To find more information about getting your school involved, visit our registration page here.